Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

 Arco de Triunfo

 Barcelona has been famous across the world for its art and culture.
 If you are interested in viewing the impressive Barcelona architecture then you should visit the Arco de Triunfo.
 The Arco de Triunfo was formed in the year 1888 as an entrance to the Universal Exhibition.
-It is an iconic monument that had been decorated with beautiful sculptures.
+It is an iconic monument that has been decorated with beautiful sculptures.
 Millions of tourists visit Barcelona to view this beautiful piece of architecture.
 It is an entrance to a park where you can relax and stroll.
-There are several palm trees lined up at both sides of the pathway.
+There are several palm trees lined up on both sides of the pathway.
 Remember to carry your cameras to capture this beautiful structure.

 After having a wonderful weekend in Barcelona, you can travel to Madrid or any other amazing city in Spain by booking tickets for the AVE high-speed train.
 You can reach from Barcelona to Madrid in less than 3 hours as it is well-connected by train.
 If you have some extra time in hand, then you can even take the regional train from Barcelona to Madrid.
 Moreover, you do not have to reserve a seat in the regional train.
 So, plan your holiday well and have an exciting European adventure.